usnistgov/800-63-3/index.md

 However, to manage this phase properly, we sincerely request that commenters provide substantive input.
 Editorial or general comments will be accepted begrudgingly.
 We want substantive technical/procedural comments.
 We'll get to the grammar and formatting later.
 Trust us, this is as hard for some of the rather strict grammarians here at NIST as it is for anyone!

 In addition, commenters are **STRONGLY** encouraged to collaborate with the team and other public participants via GitHub issues.
 See [this page](comment_help.html) for details on how to submit a comment to us.
-We want to maintain a lean approach, so we are discouraging email and excel files during this phase.
+We want to maintain a lean approach, so we are discouraging email and Excel files during this phase.
 We thank you in advance for your efforts to keep this process streamlined for the editors.

 So have at it!
 We're really excited about the changes we've made - we think you will be too!